See explanation below

 However, it is necessary to first identify the enrichment potential of a specific type of RNA that possessed the characteristics of a proto-tRNA.
 It is possible that flotation processes, aided by collector molecules and ascending supercritical gas bubbles, transported suitable RNA molecules to the precipitation zone.
 Lipids (amphiphiles) are capable of this process, consisting of a hydrophilic head and a hydrophobic tail (see Fig. 8 and 9).
 The head can bind to an RNA molecule (in the case of a proto-tRNA, with the CCA end or other attachment sites) (see also [14]).
 While the hydrophobic portion can be encapsulated in a supercritical gas bubble, the hydrophilic remainder remains with the RNA in the water.
 The gas bubbles rise and transport the molecules to gas pockets, where they accumulate.
 From there or directly, they reach the boundary zone where the supercritical state transitions to the subcritical state.
 While other RNA variants can be transported similarly, hydrophobic organic molecules transfer directly into the bubbles and ascend with them.
 At approximately 1000 meters depth, during a phase transition caused by pressure decrease during a geyser eruption, all transported molecules are enriched in the water and at the interface with the gas phase.

-Fig. 9 Principle sketch of a flotation process: Amphiphilic lipids are linked to the acceptor arm of a proto-tRNA.
-The hydrophobic part is integrated into bubbles of supercritical CO2/N2, while the hydrophilic head with the RNA remains in the water.
-The bubbles rise and collect in the roof area of a cavity.
-Some of the molecules get completely into the scCO2/N2 reservoir, others position themselves exactly on the water surface.
-Other types of RNA are linked and transported in a similar way.
-Hydrophobic organic molecules can pass directly into the bubbles and rise with them.
-At a depth of around 1000 meters, with the phase change due to a decrease in pressure, all transported molecules in the water and at the interface with the gas are enriched.
+Fig. 9 Schematic illustration of a flotation process: amphiphilic lipids are linked to the acceptor arm of a proto-tRNA.
+The hydrophobic moiety is incorporated into bubbles of supercritical CO₂/N₂, while the hydrophilic head group, together with the RNA, remains in the aqueous phase.
+The bubbles rise and accumulate in the upper region of a cavity.
+Some of the molecules enter completely into the supercritical CO₂/N₂ (sc = supercritical) reservoir, whereas others position themselves precisely at the water surface.
+Only the postulated proto-tRNA as the key molecule is shown.
+Other RNA variants are linked and transported in an analogous manner.
+Hydrophobic organic molecules can pass directly into the bubbles and be transported upward as well.

 This work is licensed under a